Best Bets for World Series Game 3: Houston Astros vs Philadelphia Phillies

 The only hitter I’m forgetting is Nick Castellanos, a positive hitter against the sinker, which McCullers likes to use almost exclusively to right-handed bats.

+The Phillies are 5-0 at home this postseason, averaging seven runs per game.
+At home, the Phillies have a .296/.378/.597 slash line with 12 home runs and a .975 OPS.
+The Phillies are a patient team, especially at the top of the order.
+If McCullers shows early signs of command issues, it could get ugly quickly.

-Noah Syndergaard will throw various pitches, but the three most common he’ll use are his sinker, slider, and changeup.
-Jose Altuve, Yordan Alvarez, and Martin Maldonado destroy sinkers, and Kyle Tucker is another positive hitter by run value.
+Yesterday, we looked at how the Astros match up against Noah Syndergaard’s pitch mix, primarily sinkers, sliders, and changeups.
+As I said yesterday, Jose Altuve, Yordan Alvarez, and Martin Maldonado destroy sinkers, and Kyle Tucker is another positive hitter by run value.
+That was against sinkers as a whole, which Syndergaard throws 31% of the time and Suarez throws 40% of the time.

-It’s hard to find a better-hitting team against the slider than the Astros, who feature three hitters with a ten-run value or higher.
-Those hitters are Alex Bregman, Kyle Tucker, and Yordan Alvarez.
-Syndergaard will throw his changeup a lot to lefties, which you cannot do to Yordan or Tucker.

-I don’t expect much from Syndergaard, but I believe in the Phillies lineup against McCullers.
-Considering I think the Phillies are in a better spot, but the Astros have the better matchup, both should come ready to hit.
+Against right-handed sinkers, the Astros as a team ranked 15th in xwOBA.
+Against left-handed sinkers, they rank second, only to the Yankees, in xwOBA.

+Not all sinkers are created equal.
+Jose Alvarado throws his sinker at 100 MPH, and Suarez throws his 92-93 MPH.
+On left-handed sinkers that are thrown 92-93 MPH, the Astros rank fourth in xwOBA at .407.
+To put that in perspective, Freddie Freeman finished third in baseball in xwOBA this year at .403.

 Lean: Push